multiscale/muscle3/docs/source/cplusplus.rst

 ``SettingValue`` object.
 A ``SettingValue`` can contain a value of any of the above types, and it can be queried to see what is in it.

+You can also provide a default value as the second argument to ``get_setting_as``, which will be returned if the setting is not configured.
+If no default is provided and the setting is missing, an exception will be thrown.

 Receiving messages and DataConstRef
 ```````````````````````````````````